 Student Loan Consolidation

-Student Loan Consolidation FAQ
+Student Loan Consolidation FAQs

 Private student loans are granted based upon the borrower’s and co-signer’s credit score and profile, interest rates are variable and usually higher than the fixed interest rates attached to Federal student loans.
 Therefore, when consolidating private loans following graduation, a debtor may actually secure lower interest rates, particularly when the recent graduate’s earnings power has expanded and the credit profile is strong.
 Private student loans can only be consolidated through private institutions such as banks, credit unions and college foundations.
 There are no Federal governmental agencies available for the consolidation of private student loans.